-Step 2: After clicking, choose the System Preferences (SYSTEM SETTINGS IN macOS 13 Ventura) option from the drop-down menu.
+Step 2: After clicking, choose the System Settings (System Preferences in Earlier macOS) option from the drop-down menu.

-Step 3: Select the Desktop and Screensaver (click Screen Saver in macOS 13 Ventura) option.
+Step 3: Select the Screen Saver (click Desktop and Screensaver in Earlier macOS) option.

 Step 4: In the Screen Saver tab, you can choose the type of screen saver you would like to display, along with the images you wish to select.
 Here you are free to choose from the multiple types of animation, such as Floating, Flip-up, Origami, Reflections, Shifting Tiles, Sliding Panels, Photo mobile, Holiday Mobile, Photo wall, Vintage Prints, Ken Burns, Classic, Hello, Drift, Flurry, etc.